renec-chain/renec/docs/src/offline-signing/durable-nonce.md

 ### Example Pay Using Durable Nonce

-Here we demonstrate Alice paying Bob 1 SOL using a durable nonce.
+Here we demonstrate Alice paying Bob 1 RENEC using a durable nonce.
 The procedure is the same for all subcommands supporting durable nonces

 #### - Create accounts